Some stunning highlights to come out of the comprehensive 2020 ICF Global Coaching Study

+So, what to expect from a life coach?
 In much the same manner that a sports coach helps the team figure out their strengths and weaknesses and encourages them to work on the negatives and build on the positives, a life coach similarly can help an individual focus on their present situation and needs, identify obstacles that are holding them back, help them realize the options that are available to them to bridge the gap from problem to solution, and generally facilitate a journey of self-discovery.

-How is Life Coaching Different from Therapy?
+How Is Life Coaching Different From Therapy?

 A life coach will differ from a therapist in a very fundamental way.
 Unlike a therapist who tries to understand what happened in your past to help guide you to a better today, a life coach evaluates & gains insights from your present to chart out a clear, successful future.

 A coach is also a trusted friend/advisor, who has extensive professional training in their respective field – they ask tough but necessary questions, understand their clients’ needs, establish trust via good communication, devise specific plans to help clients achieve objectives, push them to realize their true potential, hold them accountable for fulfilling set goals, and guide them towards achieving their desired outcomes.